KopiasCsaba/ccp_audio_system_manual/for_online_managers/youtube.md

 So please make sure to keep the order of recordings as much as possible to reflect their real in-time order.

+If possible please add timestamps.Then the user can jump to the part he would like to.
+This is kind of a manual process.
+Go trough the video and look at which time something starts and note it down in the description.
+Usually the timestampes are like this:
+0:00 Welcome & announcements
+11:58 Worship 1
+35:50 Preaching
+1:34:50 Prayer
+1:38:43 Worship 2
+1:43:00 Outro & blessing

 # Add it to the proper playlist

 * Sunday messages go to "Sunday Messages"